tricpony/FinalFour/README.md

 The collection view cell is using the new UIContentConfiguration to manage cell content.

 ### Combine ###
-Combine is used to make the model observable and reactable to changes on the property *favorite*
+Combine is used to make the model observable on the property *favorite*

 ### Known Issues ###
 For target FinalFourLab, navigation from master to detail is choppy.
 This does not happen when running FinalFourSwiftUI.